CoAxLab/azad/README.md

 1. To win in the long-term science--psychology, neuroscience, and biology--must directly inform ANN desgin.
 2. ANNs should help people, not replace them.
 3. An ANN must always be able to explain itself to a person, but of course it doesn't need to solve the problem the same way a person might.
-Put another way, to win in the long-term ANNs must help us understand our problems.
+Put another way, to win in the long-term ANNs must help us understand our problems better.
 They must serve science.